Changing and improving communities by serving and healing First Responders

 RSS gives the highest quality of care.

-A few years before I had the idea for Responder Support Services (RSS), I first developed a model for embedded behavioral healthcare for civilian emergency services.
+• A few years before Rick had the idea for Responder Support Services (RSS), he first developed a model for embedded behavioral healthcare for civilian emergency services.
 The unique aspect of this program was: it’s the first one in the nation based from an outpatient group private practice.
 The original idea was a collaboration with the then Sheriff of Buncombe County, Van Duncan, and grew out of a much smaller version of the program already in place at the Sheriff’s Office.
-I built the program from the outpatient group practice I co-owned at that time, the Cognitive Behavioral Therapy Center of WNC.
+Rick built the program from the outpatient group practice he co-owned at that time, the Cognitive Behavioral Therapy Center of WNC.
 The program was developed exclusively for Buncombe County Sheriff’s Office and Buncombe County EMS.
-I think the idea developed after few deputies experienced counseling with me (at that first practice) and had good outcomes.
-Unbeknownst to me then, first responders are a perfect fit for my personality and counseling style.
+The idea developed after a few deputies experienced counseling with Rick (at that first practice) and had good outcomes.
+Unbeknownst to him then, first responders were a perfect fit for his personality and counseling style.
 The embedded program at Buncombe County was very successful.
-Since that initial program at Buncombe County, we’ve grown to have embedded programs at 22 different agencies and two (2) outpatient clinics serving exclusively first responders supported by over 30 different agencies.
-We’re close to opening another first responder-only outpatient clinic in Boone, NC.
+Since that initial program at Buncombe County, RSS has grown to have embedded programs at 22 different agencies and two outpatient clinics serving exclusively first responders supported by over 30 different agencies.
+RSS has since opened another first responder-only outpatient clinic in Boone, NC.

-I don’t think there’s only one single reason why I’m so passionate about helping first responders.
-There are several reasons this population is so important to me.
-Among the many reasons are, the realization that I finally found a treatment population ideally suited to my personality, communication style and demeanor.
-As a counselor, I haven’t always been a good match for civilians.
-It feels like a perfect fit with responders.
+• There’s not just one single reason why RSS is so passionate about helping first responders.
+There are several reasons this population is so important to Rick.
+Among the many reasons are, the realization that he finally found a treatment population ideally suited to his personality, communication style and demeanor.
+As a counselor, Rick hasn’t always been a good match for civilians.
+It felt like a perfect fit with responders.

-Another reason this population is so important to me is because all of them are willing to risk their necks for the communities in which they work, even when they don’t know the majority of the community members.
-In doing so, again for people they don’t know, first responders are repeatedly exposed to traumatic stressors that eventually have profound negative impacts on them.
+Another reason this population is so important to Rick is because all of them are willing to risk their necks for the communities in which they work, even when they don’t know the majority of the community members.
+In doing so, again, for people they don’t know, first responders are repeatedly exposed to traumatic stressors that eventually have profound negative impacts on them.

-Another dynamic that compels me to help only first responders is the gratitude they show when they receive help.
-No other treatment population I’ve worked with has been so open about expressing their gratitude.
-Hearing responders describe how their lives improved after working with us is continuously energizing to me and reminds me 1) Why I do this work and 2) I’m doing exactly what I’m supposed to be doing.
+Another dynamic that compels him to help only first responders is the gratitude they show when they receive help.
+No other treatment population Rick has worked with has been so open about expressing their gratitude.
+Hearing responders describe how their lives improved after working with RSS is continuously energizing to Rick and reminds him 1) Why he does this work and 2) he’s doing exactly what he’s supposed to be doing.

 These factors combine with many others not mentioned, to drive part of the RSS mission: to provide clinical services to first responders that are the highest quality services they can find in their communities.
 First responders deserve the best care possible.

-Some agencies, especially those in large metro areas (ex.
+• Some agencies, especially those in large metro areas (ex.
 Los Angeles PD) offer embedded services to their personnel.
 These clinicians are employees of the agency in which they’re embedded.
-RSS clinicians are employed by RSS, an independent/outside entity, and we embed inside agencies, after a training period.
+RSS clinicians are employed by Responder Support Services, an independent/outside entity, and embed inside agencies, after a training period.
 Many times, first responders are suspicious of anything that originates from within their own agency or municipality and decline to participate, no matter how helpful it may be (another example of how first responders look at their world).

 The RSS approach is vastly different.
-My experience is, though responders may be immediately suspicious of RSS, they quickly ‘warm up’ to the program and staff.
+Rick’s experience is, though responders may be immediately suspicious of RSS, they quickly ‘warm up’ to the program and staff.
 Being independent from the agency gives RSS a credibility-advantage in that way.
 That uniqueness is partly how RSS has grown so much in just a few short years.
-We don’t have a sales person our there prospecting for new business.
+RSS does not have a sales person out there prospecting for new business.

 Change and innovation is something we plan for RSS.
-I don’t think staying the same is healthy for a business.
-Each year, I look at how/what we can change to enhance the care we deliver to first responders.
-For example, last year, I partnered with a mobile app developer to develop a phone app for first responders.
+We don’t think staying the same is healthy for a business.
+Each year, we look at how/what we can change to enhance the care we deliver to first responders.
+For example, last year, we partnered with a mobile app developer to develop a phone app for first responders.
 In 2023, we’re planning to offer some very specialized treatment & support groups for first responders.
-To my knowledge some of these groups don’t exist anywhere else in the country.
+To our knowledge, some of these groups don’t exist anywhere else in the country.